dzackgarza/Notes/Class_Notes/2019/Analysis/Review/Quals/Notes.md

 	Then similarly $f_k \converges{a.e.}\to 0$, but $\norm{f_k}_p = 1$ and $\norm{f_k}_\infty = k \to \infty$

-	> Converges a.e., but not uniformly and not pointwise
+	> Converges a.e., but not uniformly and not pointwise.

 ### The Converse to the DCT does not hold